Understanding and Supporting Behaviour in Pupils with SEND

 Description

-Join Nina Jackson for a practical session on how to understand and support behaviour in pupils with SEND.
-This live webinar offers inclusive strategies for managing behaviour with empathy and structure.
+Join the brilliant Nina Jackson for an uplifting and practical look at how to understand and support behaviour in pupils with SEND.

 Learning Objectives